CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 As stated, as VTEPs are the leaf switches, both above actions needed only on them.
 Spine switches are only serving as the EVPN control-plane transit path.

 There are two ways to advertise networks into BGP, by `network` command to advertise specifically, or by `redistribute` command to inject subnets into BGP from a non-BGP protocol.
 In our case we use the redistribute connected command to inject the directly connected routes into BGP.
 This command can be used also with filtering to avoid unwanted/unnecessary subnets get into BGP.
-For more information and commands. check [Route Filtering and Redistributio](https://docs.cumulusnetworks.com/cumulus-linux-43/Layer-3/Routing/Route-Filtering-and-Redistribution/) page.
+For more information and commands. check {{<kb_link text="Route Filtering and Redistribution" url="cumulus-linux/Layer-3/Routing/Route-Filtering-and-Redistribution" >}} page.

 {{< tabs "101rrgss0 ">}}
 {{< tab "NCLU Commands ">}}